Chiral phase transition and spin alignment of vector mesons with chiral imbalance in a rotating QCD medium: Spin Alignment of Vector Meson

 \section{Spin Alignment of Vector Meson $\rho$}

-The $\rho$ meson is a type of meson belonging to the vector mesons in Quantum Chromodynamics (QCD).
+The $\rho$ meson is a type of meson belonging to the vector mesons in QCD.
 The vector meson $\rho$ is composed of a quark and an antiquark, with their spins parallel, corresponding to $s = 1$.
-In certain extreme conditions, such as in the rotating quark-gluon plasma (QGP) produced in non-central heavy-ion collisions, $\rho$ mesons can be generated through the production mechanism of quark-antiquark pairs. $\rho$ mesons may exhibit spin alignment phenomena, where their spin states are correlated with the rotation direction of the system.
+In certain extreme conditions, such as in the rotating QGP produced in noncentral heavy-ion collisions, $\rho$ mesons can be generated through the production mechanism of quark-antiquark pairs. $\rho$ mesons may exhibit spin alignment phenomena, where their spin states are correlated with the rotation direction of the system.

 We will briefly discuss the phenomenon of spin alignment of vector mesons under rotation.
 From the perspective of the simple quark model, the spin of the $\rho$ vector meson depends on the spin of its constituent quarks.
 The spin state of a vector meson is described by $3\times3$ the spin density matrix $\rho_{ij}$.
 However, due to parity conservation in the strong decay process, the polarization of vector mesons cannot be directly measured.
 Therefore, determining whether the spin of a meson is parallel or antiparallel to its angular momentum is a challenging task, and only through experiments $\rho_{00}$ can be obtained.